Defxult/reactionmenu/README.md

 * `url` (`str`) URL for a button with style `ComponentsButton.style.link`
 * `disabled` (`bool`) If the button should be disabled
 * `followup` (`ComponentsButton.Followup`) The message sent after the button is clicked.
 Only available for buttons that have a `custom_id` of `ComponentsButton.ID_CALLER` or `ComponentsButton.ID_SEND_MESSAGE`. `ComponentsButton.Followup` is a class that has parameters similiar to discord.py's `Messageable.send()`, and is used to control if a message is ephemeral (hidden), contains a file, embed, tts, etc...
+* `event` (`ComponentsButton.Event`) Set a button to be disabled or removed when it has been clicked a certain amount of times

 ##### Attributes for ComponentsButton
 The following attributes (properties) are made specifically for a `ComponentsButton`